 I followed paths that slowly wound down a narrow gully, bougainvillea bushes and fuchsia-leafed coleus brushing my arms as we passed.
 The plants have been gathered from across the world and many are the sort I’ve attempted to grow in my own garden — although here they grow vigorously.
 I saw a flamingo lily almost the size of its namesake.

 I could have spent all day in Hunte’s Garden but I moved on to Orchid World, which houses more than 1,000 species including the rare schomburgkia (the blooms look like tiny fireworks).
-Moving closer to the east coast are the Andromeda Gardens, which were curated by botanist Iris Bannochie, who travelled the world looking for unique flora.
-With flat, wide paths they offer a more accessible experience, and the small cafe serves a potent rum punch and locally made tartes aux pommes.
+Moving closer to the east coast are the Andromeda Gardens, which were curated by botanist Iris Bannochie, who traveled the world looking for unique flora.
+With flat, wide paths they offer a more accessible experience, and the small café serves a potent rum punch and locally made tartes aux pommes.

 Heritage chocolate making, Saint Lucia